How to open a bank account in the UK

 Looking to open a bank account in the UK?
 Whether you've just landed in the UK or you're planning everything ahead of your arrival, opening a bank account in the UK can be a complex process.

 This article guides you through how to open an account as a non-UK resident, or when planning your relocation to the UK.
-We’ll cover the documents you need, the options available and the likely costs.
-We’ll also compare non-resident accounts from traditional banks against some more user friendly solutions, such as Wise or Revolut.
+We'll cover the documents you need, the options available and the likely costs.
+We'll also compare non-resident accounts from banks against some more user friendly solutions, such as Wise or Revolut.
 But more on that later.
-Let’s dive right in.
+Let's dive right in.

 What documents do I need?

-To open a bank account with a traditional UK bank you’ll need to provide proof of identity and proof of address.
-This usually means you’ll need the following:
+To open a bank account with a UK bank you'll need to provide proof of identity and proof of address.
+This usually means you'll need the following:

-• Proof of identity - a valid passport, national identity card or driver’s licence for example
+• or driver's licence for example

 Choosing these documents is often the easiest way for the bank to comply with UK legislation designed to stop fraud, money laundering and illegal account use.
 It helps keep accounts and customers safe - but it's not always easy to provide this paperwork as a non-resident or new arrival in the UK.